hiiamboris/red-wiki/Red-View-Graphic-System.md

 Face objects rely on the Red ownership system to bind the object with the series used in facets, so that any change in one of the facet (even a deep change) is detected by the face object and processed according to the current synchronization mode (realtime or deferred).

 On the other side, changes made to the rendered graphic objects are reflected instantly in the corresponding facets.
-For example, typing in a `field` face will reflect the input in the `text` facet in live.
+For example, typing in a `field` face will reflect the input in the `text` facet in live mode.

 This two-way binding simplifies the interaction with the graphic objects for the programmer, without the need of any specific API.
 Modifying the facets using the series actions is enough.